 Harrison’s light shone so brightly on those who were lucky enough to meet him.
 He was charismatic, kind, smart, funny, empathetic, and loving.
 He was the kind of person when you walked into a room, would smile and make you feel instantly welcome.
 When having one conversation with Harrison, you could immediately notice how genuine and kindhearted he was.
 It was obvious how much he cared about others.

-He would drop anything for those he loved, giving you his full attention.
+Harrison would drop whatever task he was busy for those he loved, giving you his full attention.
 Listening to him talk about the people in his life, it was clear that he knew many people had his back and would show up for him in the same steadfast way he showed up in return.

 It would be easy to go on and on about the bright light that is Harrison— a beautiful soul whose legacy is one steeped in love.
-Just as Harrison loved others, Harrison’s friends, family, and community loved and cherished him beyond words, and always will.
+Just as Harrison loved others, Harrison’s friends, family, and the Oasis community loved and cherished him beyond words, and always will.